Facilities Management

 Get Involved

-Each year of the project, two scholarships are presented to outstanding Fresno State students
+Two scholarships are presented annually to outstanding Fresno State students